 So what’s the rule?
 Use a credit card for recurring monthly payments such as your cellphone bill and Netflix subscription.
 The steady activity helps build your credit rating.
 Then arrange to have the full balance automatically debited from your account each month.
 Use cash for groceries, gas and entertainment – all the things the lizard badly wants – that you can’t automate and need to stay in control of.

 Also be aware that lizard brain can be baited.
-Marketers are well practised at using psychology to lure that part of our brain into making irrational decisions, constantly tempting us to spend money.
+Marketers are well practiced at using psychology to lure that part of our brain into making irrational decisions, constantly tempting us to spend money.

 Use what behavioural experts call a commitment device – something you do today that restricts bad behaviour in the future.
 Ubiquitous examples include freezing your credit cards inside a block of ice to avoid an impulsive shopping binge, or not bringing junk food into the house when you know you’ll go on a late-night pantry raid.
 A weekly meal plan can be a commitment device if it prevents you from getting takeout after work.
 See, this is easy!